umati/umatiGateway/requirements/specification.md

-# OPC UA PubSub Interface Description for umati
+# OPC UA PubSub Interface Description for umati (Version 0.2)

 This document defines the Interface of the umati Dashboard based on OPC UA PubSub.
 It describes how a OPC UA server _AddressSpace_ must be mapped to OPC UA PubSub, so that the information can map to the umati Dashboard templates and displayed.

+## Changelog

+### Version 0.2
+- Change Mapping between WriterGroup and PathToNode
+- Change Seperator for Topic with the same name from . to _

 ## Requirements for the Mapping of the _AddressSpace_ to PubSub